 Wellness Focus: Get to Know Dr. Maslow's Hierarchy of Needs

 Maslow's Hierarchy of Needs or...
 Something to think about.

-I am a big fan of Dr. Abraham Maslow.
-I first became familiar with his theories while in college.
-Dr. Maslow is famous for his research in human psychology, the process of human self-actualization and the development of his construct; "Maslow's hierarchy of needs".
+I am a big fan of psychologist, Dr. Abraham Maslow.
+I first became familiar with his theories when taking psychology and human development courses while in college.
+Dr. Maslow is famous for his research in human psychology, the process of human self-actualization and the development of his popular construct; "Maslow's hierarchy of needs".

-I think it is so important for us to either become familiar with or to revisit his ideas because they are so pertinent to our daily lives and help to explain how each of us function as individuals in society.
+I think it is valuable for us to either become familiar with or to revisit his ideas because they are so pertinent to our daily lives and help to explain how each of us function as individuals in society.
 It helps us to understand why some people thrive in society and others become stuck or minimally functional.
-It helps to visualize how those that face neglect during childhood may struggle with reaching higher need levels.
+It helps to provide a visual construct regarding how those that face neglect during childhood may struggle with reaching higher functioning levels.

 Here's a quick review.
 Let's walk from the bottom of the triangle to the top: